Former Coal Lobbyist Andrew Wheeler Confirmed As New EPA Administrator

-The Environmental Protection Agency (EPA) is there to safeguard the environment in the United States, putting in place regulations that should become more environmentally friendly in order to preserve nature as well as protect against things like climate change that are drastically affecting not only the planet, but the life on it as well.
+The Environmental Protection Agency (EPA) is there to safeguard the environment of the United States, putting in place regulations that should become more environmentally friendly in order to preserve nature as well as protect against things like climate change that are drastically affecting not only the planet, but the life on it as well.

 Of late, however, those in charge have sought to roll back protections that their predecessors have put into place.

 Andrew Wheeler, a former coal lobbyist, has been the acting EPA administrator since last year when former administrator Scott Pruitt left under a dark cloud of controversies.
-On Thursday, Wheeler was confirmed as the official new administrator after the senate voted to confirm him.
+On Thursday, Wheeler was confirmed as the official new administrator after the Senate voted to confirm him.

 As reported by The Hill, the vote came down to Republicans versus Democrats, with every member of the GOP bar one voting to confirm Wheeler while all the Democrats voted against.
 The vote was won 52-47 in his favor, but those who voted against him have some stark criticism for his practices.